-During the year ended March 31, 2021, we paid \$0.06 million towards cancellation fees for ADSs in relation to the repurchase of 1,100,000 ADSs.
 During the year ended March 31, 2021, we purchased the balance 1,100,000 ADSs in the open market for a total consideration of \$78.6 million (including transaction costs \$0.01 million) and completed the authorized repurchases under our 2018 share repurchase program.
+We paid \$0.1 million towards cancellation fees for ADSs in relation to the repurchase of 1,100,000 ADSs.

-During the six months ended September 30, 2021, we purchased 1,100,000 ADSs in the open market for a total consideration of \$85.0 million (including transaction costs \$0.01 million) under the above-mentioned share repurchase program.
+During the nine months ended December 31, 2021, we purchased 1,100,000 ADSs in the open market for a total consideration of \$85.0 million (including transaction costs \$0.01 million) under the above-mentioned share repurchase program.
+We funded the repurchases under the repurchase program with cash on hand.

-During the six months ended September 30, 2021, we received authorization from our Board of Directors to cancel, and cancelled, 2,200,000 ADSs that were held as treasury shares for an aggregate cost of \$163.6 million.
-The effect of the cancellation of these treasury shares was recognized in share capital amounting to \$0.3 million and in share premium amounting to \$163.3 million, in compliance with Jersey law.
+During the nine months ended December 31, 2021, we received authorization from our Board of Directors to cancel, and cancelled, 2,200,000 ADSs that were held as treasury shares for an aggregate cost of \$163.7 million (including share cancellation charges \$0.1 million).
+The effect of the cancellation of these treasury shares was recognized in share capital amounting to \$0.3 million and in share premium amounting to \$163.4 million, in compliance with Jersey law.
 There was no effect on the total shareholders' equity as a result of this cancellation.